ThingsIXFoundation/docs/docs/developer-documentation/third-party-mapper-program.md

 - The mapper has a STM32WL-based LoRa-IC.
 Other LoRa radio-ICs are not accepted due to security reasons.
 - The mapper has a soldered omni-directional LoRa antenna with an average gain of 0 dBi when installed in the enclosure.
 No connector or footprint for a connector to connect an external LoRa antenna may be present on the PCB.
 - The mapper has a U-Blox series M8, M9 or M10 GNSS-module.
 - The mapper has a GNSS antenna that supports the GPS and Galileo frequencies.
-The GNSS antenna may
+The GNSS antenna may be external, however internal antennas are preferred.

 For standard-projects:

-- The mapper has a ESP32 IC with Bluetooth antenna
+- The mapper has a ESP32 IC with Bluetooth antenna.
 - The ESP32 is connected to the STM32WL IC via UART and 1 GPIO for reset.
 - The ESP32 is connected to the GNSS module via UART, 1 GPIO for reset and 1 GPIO for the 1PPS time-sync signal.